MoadMaroufi/SimpleDbLab/Report.md

 ```

-I spent apprroximately 30 to 35 hours on the lab, I worked alone which turned out to be very benifitial .
-I started with a very fast peace once the lab was realesed on the holday week i fnished approaximately 50% of the laba nd then during the flowwing weeks finished the rest on teh weekends and sometimes during the week.
+I spent apprroximately 30 to 35 hours on the lab, working alone which turned out to be very benifitial.
+I started  at a fast pace once the lab was realesed during the holday week, fnishing approaximately 50% of it.
+Then over the flowwing weeks, I finished the rest on the weekends and occasionally during the week.